ieco-lab/scariR/vignettes/000_README_vignettes.txt

 ## About

-This vignette creates rasters and background point datasets needed for both regional-scale models.
+This vignette creates rasters, presence and background point datasets needed for the regional-scale models.

 ## Changelog